necode2/ProjectMUSEEG/README.md

 ## Phase 4: Building a Simple Interpreter
 While I will expand on the specifics later the workflow of the files under Project B are as follows, through the power of LSL we are able to transefer the processed live data from the OpenBCI GUI to VSCode/code editor of choice and then calling upon Garage Band/Music creation workflow of choice to play the sound.
 Brain waves have different frequencies and amplitudes just like music, so the way the program work is it takes a voltage and clips it to stay in the +100 to -100 micro-volt range and then scales it to play a note in the MiDi range.
 There are two different files--one for a single node, the otehr that plays all 16 nodes at once.
 ## Phase 5: Expanding
+I found that Transformer models are best in music generation due to their ability of understanding context which is very crucial in creating fluid musical pieces.
+After doing a deep dive with videos from Velario Valrdo from the SOund of AI (here are my notes) I am playing around with filtering brainwaves and using them as inputs to RAVE to create complete musical compositions from snippets of EEG data.